 Expect a screening call and several evaluation steps to learn whether you can donate a part of your liver.
 Your recipient covers the cost of your tests and surgery.
 Your evaluation may take a few weeks to complete.

 Make an informed decision about living liver donation with help from the knowledgeable living donor coordinator at University Health Transplant Institute.
-Your coordinator serves as your advocate and will ensure you have the information you need.
+Your coordinator will help ensure you have the information you need.

 Individualized Donor Support

 If you need more information about living donation, ask your coordinator to set up one-on-one meetings for you with: